viperproject/gobra-book/src/01/pure.md

 All pure or ghost functions and methods must have termination measures, but none was found for this member. pure
 ```
-Next, we show why it is a bad idea to have non-terminating specification functions and derive `assert false`.
+Next, we show why having non-terminating specification functions is a bad idea and derive `assert false`.
-For this we assume that `incons` terminates by giving it the wildcard termination measure `decreases _`.
+For this, we assume that `incons` terminates by giving it the wildcard termination measure `decreases _`.

 ``` gobra verifies
 pure